 Others have gained employment as museum curators, or with international organisations such as Oxfam.

-A growing number choose to continue with postgraduate study in anthropology.
-This often leads to careers as anthropological researchers with universities, public bodies such as the NHS, or private sector companies.
+A growing number of graduates choose to continue with postgraduate study in anthropology.
+This often leads to a career as an anthropological researcher with:

 Standard entry requirement